 So whether you need a mild shave or something more aggressive, the Futur can handle it with ease.

-The biggest issue would be the price – it is around $70.
+The biggest issue would be the price – this safety razor is expensive.
 But for those who can afford it, this razor is worth it.

 A quick look at the features

 - Utilizes a twist to open design (it takes over 10 turns to open this beast)

 - Has a satin finish

 - Around 4.75″ from top to bottom